Tesla reports quarterly profit, opening door to S&P 500 as shares rise

 Tesla's second-quarter revenue fell to US$6.04 billion from US$6.35 billion a year earlier, but surpassed analyst expectations for revenue of US$5.37 billion, according to IBES data from Refinitiv.

-Tesla reported US$5.18 billion in second-quarter automotive revenue, but its share of income from regulatory credits - payments the company receives from other carmakers to offset emissions - increased to 8 per cent to US$428 million.
+Tesla reported US$5.18 billion in second-quarter automotive revenue, but its share of income from regulatory credits - payments the company receives from other carmakers to offset emissions - increased to US$428 million from US$354 million in the first quarter.

+That revenue could dry up as more manufacturers develop and sell electric cars, but many rivals are still focused on reaping the high profit margins from fuel-guzzling trucks and SUVs.

+"Right now in the EV market, it's Tesla's world and everyone else is paying rent, a dynamic shown front and center this quarter," Dan Ives, a Wedbush analyst, said in a note.

-The company said higher income from those credits in combination with temporary employee salary cuts during the pandemic and deferred revenue from its yet-to-be-released self-driving feature offset the cost of factory shutdowns.
+The company said higher income from those credits in combination with temporary employee salary cuts during the pandemic and US$48 million in deferred revenue from its yet-to-be-released self-driving feature offset the cost of factory shutdowns.

 Musk on Tuesday qualified for a payout worth an unprecedented US$2.1 billion, his second jackpot since May from the electric car maker following its massive stock surge.